-Cold sores are caused by Herpes simplex virus infection.
-Aciclovir cream does not kill the virus and get rid of it from your body, but it does prevent the virus from multiplying.
-It reduces the severity and duration of the cold sore symptoms when they appear.
+Cold sores are caused by the herpes simplex virus.
+Aciclovir cream does not kill the virus but it works by preventing the virus from multiplying.
+This reduces the severity and duration of cold sore symptoms.
 Studies have found that aciclovir cream reduces pain and symptoms of cold sores by approximately half a day.
 The cream does not prevent cold sores from coming back.
-Read more about cold sores.

 How to apply aciclovir cream

 Aciclovir cream works best if it is applied to the cold sore as soon as you get the early tingling feeling, before the blisters appear.
-Aciclovir cream can also be started later, after the blisters appear.
-You must be apply the cream several times per day and continue to use it for five days.
-If healing has not occurred, it can be used for up to 10 days.
-If symptoms continue for longer than 10 days, see your doctor.
+Aciclovir cream can also be started after the blisters appear.
+Note: Aciclovir cream is not intended for use inside your mouth or near your eyes.

-- Apply a thin layer of cream to the affected area, including the outer edges of the cold sore blisters (if present).
+- Amount: Apply a thin layer of cream to the affected area, including the outer edges of the cold sore blisters (if present).

-Precautions – before using aciclovir cream
+Precautions before using aciclovir cream

-- Do you have a weakened immune system such as HIV or AIDS? (you may need additional antiviral treatment)
+Do you have a weakened immune system such as HIV or AIDS?
+If so, it’s important that you tell your doctor before you start using aciclovir cream.
+You may need additional or different antiviral treatment.

 What are the side effects of aciclovir (cream)?